practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 data = io.read_nonblock(12)
 ```

-* `io.read` reads until the `IO` is closed (e.g. end of file, server closes the
+* `io.read` reads until the `IO` is closed (e.g., end of file, server closes the
-connection etc.)
+connection, etc.)

 * `io.read(12)` reads until it has received exactly 12 bytes.

 * `io.readpartial(12)` waits until the `IO` becomes readable, then it reads *at
 most* 12 bytes.
-So if a server only sent 6 bytes, `readpartial` will return
+So if a server sends only 6 bytes, `readpartial` will return
 those 6 bytes.
-If you had used `read(12)` it would wait until 6 more bytes are
+If you had used `read(12)`, it would wait until 6 more bytes were
 sent.

 * `io.read_nonblock(12)` will read at most 12 bytes if the IO is readable.
 It
 raises `IO::WaitReadable` if the `IO` is not readable.

-For writing there are two methods:
+For writing, there are two methods:

 ```ruby
 length = io.write(str)
 length = io.write_nonblock(str)
 ```

-* `io.write` writes the whole string to the `IO`; waiting until the `IO` becomes
+* `io.write` writes the whole string to the `IO`, waiting until the `IO` becomes
 writable if necessary.
 It returns the number of bytes written (which should
 always be equal to the number of bytes in the original string).

 * `io.write_nonblock` writes as many bytes as possible until the `IO` becomes
-non-writable, returning the number of bytes written.
+nonwritable, returning the number of bytes written.
 It raises `IO::WaitWritable`
 if the `IO` is not writable.

-The challenge when both reading and writing in a non-blocking fashion is knowing
+The challenge when both reading and writing in a nonblocking fashion is knowing
-when it is possible to do so, and when it is necessary to wait.
+when it is possible to do so and when it is necessary to wait.

 ## Getting real with IO.select

-We will need some mechanism for knowing when we can read or write to our
+We need some mechanism for knowing when we can read or write to our
 streams, but I'm not going to implement `Stream#readable?` or `#writable?`.
 It's
-a terrible solution to loop over every stream object in Ruby and check if it's
+a terrible solution to loop over every stream object in Ruby and check whether it's
 readable/writable over and over again.
 This is really just not a job for Ruby;
 it's too far away from the kernel.